 The 90-kilometre Suburban Rail Loop will link every major rail line from the Frankston line to the Werribee line, via Melbourne Airport, providing important travel connections between employment, health, education and activity centres in Melbourne’s middle suburbs.

-The project will be a catalyst to attract investments in areas (or precincts) around the new train stations to make them even better places to live, work and in some cases, study.
+Suburban Rail Loop will be a catalyst to attract investments in the areas around the new train stations to make them even better places to live, work and visit.

 The project will trigger investment and development around the station precincts.
-This provides a valuable opportunity to consider the services, amenity and infrastructure these communities will need in the future.
+This provides a valuable opportunity to consider the services, amenity and infrastructure these communities will need in the future as Melbourne grows.

 Regional passengers will be connected to Suburban Rail Loop, which means they won’t have to go through the CBD to get to the airport, jobs, and world-class education and health services in Melbourne’s suburbs.